clmarr/DiaSim/README.lexicon.md

 Between the columns and the comment clause, one may enter a morphology clause flagged by '%'.
 For more info on this, see the section "MORPHOLOGICAL PARADIGM INFORMATION".

+# HEADER

+The header must be flagged by having its first character as the symbol "~".

+TODO -- check DiaSim behavior with regard to header (i.e. DiachronicSimulator.processLexFileHeader()).
+	TODO -- include behavior when header is not there TODO -- explanation about header.
+TODO -- provide tester methods for header stuff
+TODO -- explanation about input stage here.

 # COLUMNS AND STAGES

 Each column represents a different diachronic stage.